Engbenjamin/Process_Document_Final_Draft/README.md

 <img width="402" height="813" alt="Progressive_Skill_Stack_Pyramid" src="https://github.com/user-attachments/assets/041cef3a-8d53-42ee-8de5-2b81cc1b218a" />

 ---
-## Strategic Coursework & Technical Foundations
+## Strategic Coursework And Technical Foundations
 A successful graduate will need strong technical proficiency in the industry tools used by Electronics Engineers. [^1] These strategic combination of elective coursework, applied software mastery, and targeted practical skillsets are essential in developing your competitive technical foundation.

 ### Choosing Relevant Classes